medayan3-eng/my-stock-bot/README.md

 Every ticker also gets a **stop-loss** (below the nearest support / 50-MA, whichever is lower) and a **price target** (roughly a 2.5x reward-to-risk multiple, or the 52-week high if higher).
 Price, stop-loss, target and R:R are always displayed to 2 decimal places.

+**Beta and the actionable-setup tier (Buy Zone/Watchlist/No Signal) are not part of the 0-100 score itself** — they're used as pre-filters (see below) so the ranked list only contains stocks that both score well *and* pass your beta/setup criteria.

 ## Sector strength / weakness summary
 After building the sector relative-strength leaderboard (1w/1m/3m/12m vs. SPY, per Murphy's